ABOUT

 IMPACT

-I drove a 220% increase in grant revenue ($465k) to ensure the long-term viability of these new curricula.
+I secured $465,000 in grant funding (a 220% increase) to scale regional environmental programming and ensure long-term curriculum viability.
 The fiscal growth enabled the organization to scale its educational programming while simultaneously expanding its capacity to lead regional ecological conservation initiatives.

 EDUCATION